swainechen/lacer/README.md

 ./lacer.pl -bam input.bam -reference reference.fasta -rgfield PU -outfile recal.txt
 ```

-If you are using lacepr to print out recalibrated reads, simply use the defaults for lacer.
+If you are using `lacepr` to print out recalibrated reads, simply use the defaults for Lacer.
+There are also options for forcing the use of read groups if needed.

 Known Issues
 ------------